 The Most Popular Sexting Apps Used Today:

 Dust is a free app that allows for private texting, not through the phone’s actual messaging app.
-As part of the app’s features, you can delete sexting evidence on both yours and the recipient’s phone.
+As part of the app’s features, you can delete sexting evidence on both your and the recipient’s phone.
 Plus, it alerts you if they try to take a screenshot of any photos or messages.

 Even though Match.com is a popular online dating site, doesn’t mean that people don’t sext on it.
 You can easily do so when you’re private messaging someone from within the app.
-Sexting can actually be helpful for someone who’s in a long distance online relationship.
+Sexting can actually be helpful for someone who’s in a long-distance online relationship.

-Confide is like the Snapchat for sexting.
+Confide is like Snapchat for sexting.
 You can private message with anyone and once the sexts are read, they disappear.
 No need to worry that someone will use your sexts against you.
 The app also has excellent security features with having end-to-end message encryption, screenshot-proof technology, and the ability to use a nickname.

 5 Tips For Being Safe While Sexting

 – Avoid Sexting With Suspicious Characters

 There are certain rules to sexting like not being overly creepy, not asking for too much, and not disclosing personal information.
 If the person you’re sexting with is doing any of these three things with you or acting weird in other ways, don’t sext with them anymore.